RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 **Decred's** initial distribution thus iterated on **Bitcoin's** ideals to account for the new market dynamics in 2016 and the need for bootstrapping a Hybrid PoW/PoS consensus and security mechanism.

 Key ingredients of **Decred's** initial distribution may be reasonably summarised as follows:
-1. Complete transparency of both the project genesis (as Memcoin2 and Decred) the conditions of pre-mine participation months in advance of releasing the code.
+1. Complete transparency of the project genesis (as Memcoin2 and Decred) and the conditions of pre-mine participation months in advance of releasing the code.

 2. An open application process for community members to participate with appropriate screening for false entries given heightened market awareness.
 Appropriate staking and mining tools made available at the time of launch across almost all operating systems.